Krokodyl/kessen-english/README.md

 # Debug Menu

 The game data contains indication of a debug mode that must have been used during the beta testing.<br/>
 There's a reference to マリオクラブ (Mario Club) which was a third party team specialized in debugging and monitoring Nintendo games.
-It has become an official Nintendo subsidiary in 2009 under the name Mario Club Co., Ltd.
+It has become an official Nintendo subsidiary in 2009 under the name Mario Club Co., Ltd.<br/>
 The menu seems to allow the player to teleport to different places, trigger encounters and specific events.<br/>
 Including a sound test to listen to the sound effects and BGMs.<br/>